someweisguy/esp_dmx/README.md

 DMX and RDM specify different timing requirements for receivers and transmitters.
 This library attempts to simplify error checking by combining timing requirements for receiving and transmitting.
 Therefore there are only the above six timing error checking macros instead of six macros each for receiving and transmitting.

+### RDM Packet Errors

+// TODO

 ### DMX Start Codes

 This library offers the following macro constants for use as DMX start codes.
-More information about each start code can be found in the DMX standards document or in `dmx_constants.h`.
+More information about each start code can be found in the DMX standards document or in [dmx_types.h](src/dmx_types.h).

 - `DMX_SC` is the standard DMX null start code.
 - `RDM_SC` is the standard Remote Device Management start code.